Road blocked near Pak-Afghan border

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Speaking on the occasion, the truckers’ union representatives Haji Zeenat Ali, Said Mobeen, Nasir Bangash, Zamrak Khan and others said that the unloading of trucks from Afghanistan was being carried out at Kharlachi border.

-However, they said that recently the authorities had issued directives about the unloading of trucks inside the NLC Terminal, adding that most of the labourers and traders would be deprived of their right to earning livelihood.
+However, they said that recently the authorities had issued directives about the unloading of trucks inside the NLC Terminal.

-Speaking on the occasion, the truckers’ union representatives Haji Zeenat Ali, Said Mobeen, Nasir Bangash, Zamrak Khan and others said that the unloading of trucks from Afghanistan was being carried out at Kharlachi border.

-However, they said that recently the authorities had issued directives about the unloading of trucks inside the NLC Terminal, adding that most of the labourers and traders would be deprived of their right to earning livelihood.
+However, they said that recently the authorities had issued directives about the unloading of trucks inside the NLC Terminal.